PaPeK/TrackScrap/README.md

 ## Install

-Install locally via `pip3 install -e . --user`
+Install locally via `pip install -e . --user`

 ## Example

 There exists an ipython-notebook example file `TrackScrapExample.ipynb` which will demonstrate some functionalities by cleaning idTracker trajectories of zebra-fish.
-There is one function which exludes unexpected jumps.
+There is are three function which exludes unexpected jumps (based on unrealistic accelerations), jumps (better parameter free version), and zigzags.
-However, it misses small jumps but the package can be extended with other functions very easily.

 ## User Agreement